LC-dev/McHacks-2022-CSIP/README.md

 | population | Total Population of the Country.
 The user selects the country name in the UI and the country name is then mapped to its corressponding population|

 ### The Stringency Index
-The Stringency Index is a numerical measure for the severity of COVID-19-related restrictions put in place in a certain country.
+The Stringency Index is a numerical value to measure the the severity of COVID-19-related restrictions put in place in a certain country.
 This could include school closures, workplace closures, and travel bans.
 The Stringency Index is scaled from 0 to 100 with 100 being the most aggressive restrictions.
 ### Data Preprocessing
 The initial data table is first shuffled and the features are separated from the Stringency Index Output Values.
 All features related to an absolute number of individuals or tests, or vaccines is normalized through dividing by the population of the country.
 ## ML Model